fractalwagmi/react-sdk/README.md

 A signed transaction that is sent to the chain can take a variable amount of time to post to the chain.
-All of the tranasction hooks we expose like `useSignTransaction` and `useBuyItem` return a callback that resolves to a transaction signature once the user has approved the transaction, not when the transaction has posted to the chain.
+All of the tranasction hooks we expose like `useSignAndSendTransaction` and `useBuyItem` return a callback that resolves to a transaction signature once the user has approved the transaction, not when the transaction has posted to the chain.